charmoniumQ/blog-content/_posts/2020-12-27-fourteenth.md

 - The fight for racial equality isn't just the Civil War or _Brown v.
 Board_.
 The fight for gender equality isn't just The Nineteenth Amendment or The Civil Rights Act.
 These would adapt and persist across _multiple centuries_ in a patchwork-quilt of legislative, judicial, executive, social, and cultural battles.
 The struggle is by no means linear and by no means won.
 We are still fighting the descendants of the same fight today.

-- I also realized, while researching this article, that the American Constitution actually affects the daily lives of Americans.
-We owe a lot of things, abortion rights, contraceptive rights, gun rights, gay marriages, interracial marriages, and desegregation.
-More than this, the constitution is a _living document_.
+- The American Constitution is a _living document_.
 Most obviously, it has been changed the constitutional amendments like the Fourteenth, but, more subtly, the courts change it through case law. _Plessy_ and later _Brown_ fundamentally changed how we interpret the Equal Protection Clause.
 I was surprised to learn how many landmark cases were only decided recently (_McDonald (2010)_, _Obergefell (2015)_, _Blostock (2020)_).
-I think the strength of the constitution is that it can be adapted by the courts to suit the novel challenges of modern society, and it is worth telling people about.
+I think the strength of the constitution is that it can be adapted to suit the novel challenges of modern society.